-4 CMC § 5189(c)'s language does not explicitly state that a prevailing plaintiff represented 5 by a non-profit organization is entitled to an award of attorney's fees.
-The same is also true for 4 6 CMC § 5189(c)'s legislative history.
+4 CMC § 5189(c)'s language does not explicitly state that a prevailing plaintiff represented by a non-profit organization is entitled to an award of attorney's fees.
+The same is also true for 4 CMC § 5189(c)'s legislative history.
 PL 15-17, § 4 (5178).
-However, neither 4 CMC § 5189(c)'s 7 language nor legislative history explicitly excludes a prevailing plaintiff represented by a non-profit 8 organization from being awarded attorney's fees.
-Because 4 CMC § 5189(c)'s does not exclude non9 profit organizations, the phrase, "[a] prevailing plaintiff may be awarded [...] attorney's fees," does 10 not limit recovery for attorney's fees to individuals represented by for-profit attorneys.
+However, neither 4 CMC § 5189(c)'s language nor legislative history explicitly excludes a prevailing plaintiff represented by a non-profit organization from being awarded attorney's fee.
+Because 4 CMC § 5189(c)'s does not exclude non-profit organizations, the phrase, "[a] prevailing plaintiff may be awarded [...] attorney's fees," does not limit recovery for attorney's fees to individuals represented by for-profit attorneys.

-Therefore, because 4 CMC § 5189(c) does not expressly prohibit prevailing parties represented by non-profit attorneys from obtaining attorney's fees, the Court finds that attorney's fees can be awarded to prevailing plaintiffs even if plaintiffs are represented by non-profit organization.
+Therefore, because 4 CMC § 5189(c) does not expressly prohibit prevailing plaintiffs represented by non-profit attorneys from obtaining attorney's fees, the Court finds that attorney's fees can be awarded to prevailing plaintiffs even if plaintiffs are represented by non-profit organization.
 See Kulkarni, 446 F. Supp. at 1280.
 Awarding attorney's fees to prevailing plaintiffs encourages indigent plaintiffs to pursue their legal rights under the Alien and Immigrant Consumer Protection Act, thereby furthering the public policy goals of 4 CMC § 5189(c).

 Additionally, the Court finds guidance from the Supreme Court of the Commonwealth of the Northern Mariana Islands' ("Supreme Court") decision in Reyes v.
 Ebetuer, 2 NMI 418 (1992).
-In Reyes, the Supreme Court found that "the trial court appropriately awarded attorney's fees" after finding a violation of the NMI Consumer Protection Act, even though the prevailing plaintiff was represented by an attorney employed by MLSC.
+In Reyes, the Supreme Court found that "the trial court appropriately awarded attorney's fees" after finding a violation of the NMI Consumer Protection Act, even though the prevailing party was represented by an attorney employed by MLSC.
 2 NMI at 434.
 Though the Reyes Court interpreted the NMI Consumer Protection Act, rather than the Alien and Immigrant Consumer Protection Act, which is the statute relevant here, the language used by both statutes to authorize the awarding of attorney's fees is similar.
 Compare 4 CMC § 5189(c) ("[a] prevailing plaintiff may be awarded [...] attorney's fees"), with 4 CMC § 5112(a) (stating that the Court "shall award costs and reasonable attorney's fees if the plaintiff prevails").
-Therefore, the Court finds Reyes persuasive on the issue of awarding attorney's fees to a prevailing plaintiff represented by a non-profit organization.

-24 &lt;sup>6 See also 4 CMC § 5189(c) ("In order to deter violations of this Article, courts shall not require a showing of the traditional elements for equitable relief.").
+&lt;sup>6 See also 4 CMC § 5189(c) ("In order to deter violations of this Article, courts shall not require a showing of the traditional elements for equitable relief.").